aidanhbui/JetAidan/README.md

 ## License
 This project is open-source under the MIT License.
-Feel free to fork, learn, and improve!
+Feel free to learn and improve!